OmauryMarmolejo/today-I-learned/english/watchlist-notes.md

 - Flip out (phrasal verb): I flipped out when I saw the spider - To become very angry or excited

 - Hang on to (phrasal verb): Hang on to your receipt just in case there's an issue - To keep something

+- Focus on (phrasal verb): I focused on my studies - To concentrate on something

+- "on a site": A post on Reddit - a post on YouTube

+- "for": I used instagram for six months - "for" used to indicate a period of time